 Look over your W-4.
 Are you giving Uncle Sam a tax-free loan?
 If you get a refund back every year then yes you are.
 How nice of you!
 How about checking your W-4.
 The more dependents you claim the less that will be taken out every month.
 Yes, this means you may not get as much back at the end of the year, but you could use that extra money to pay off higher interest loans sooner which will save you even more money.
 Of course, this is a personal preference and only you can decide which is best for you and your family.

 Sleep on it.
-Before making a purchase of an item that is $100 or more.
-Sleep on it.
+Before making a big purchase of an item that is $100 or more, sleep on it.
 Chances are the next day you will no longer want it or have found a reason not to want it, thus saving you some major dough!

 Have a Garage Sale.
-As Military families, we are no stranger to garage sales.
+If you are a military family, you are no stranger to garage sales.
 So twice a year get rid of the old in your life and rake in some cash.

 Try and buy in the off-season.
 In other words, buy your summer clothes for next year this year at the end of the season when they go on clearance.